Is Durban Safe? 6 Areas to Avoid in This South African City

 Yes, Durban is generally safe for solo female travelers.
 The city is known for its friendly locals and vibrant culture, and the crime rate is relatively low compared to other cities in South Africa.

-However, it is still important to take the usual safety precautions such as avoiding walking alone at night, being aware of your surroundings, and not carrying large amounts of cash.
+However, taking the usual safety precautions is still essential, such as avoiding walking alone at night, being aware of your surroundings, and not carrying large amounts of cash.

 If you’ve traveled alone in the past, you will have no problem navigating travel solo in South Africa.